 As a South Carolina employer, drafting employment agreements is one of the best ways to protect your company’s valuable information.
-South Carolina employers can protect their information and intellectual property by drafting an employment agreement, such as non-compete, non-disclosure and severance agreements.
+South Carolina employers can protect their information and intellectual property by drafting an employment agreement, such as a non-compete, non-disclosure or severance agreement.
 Employment agreements must meet legal requirements to become enforceable in South Carolina courts.

 If you need help drafting an employment agreement, we can help.
 For over 125 years, Willcox, Buyck & Williams, PA, has been a leading South Carolina law firm.
 Our legal team is committed to drafting employment agreements that serve your best interests and protect everything you’ve worked hard to develop.
 Contact our Myrtle Beach law firm today to schedule your initial consultation.